ramzibouzaiene/Lyriks-Music-Application/README.md

-Lyriks it's music application made with React, Redux and TailwindCSS with the help of Rapid API and shazam core Api.
-You can discover your favorite artists and listen to your favorite songs by searching on it in the application.<br/>
+Lyriks it's music application made with React, Redux and TailwindCSS with the help of Rapid API and shazam core Api You can discover your favorite artists and listen to your favorite songs by searching on it in the application.<br/>
 Click <a href="https://lyriks-music-app-rmz.netlify.app/" target="_blanck">HERE</a> to see the demo app